maresverbrugge/BORN2BEROOT/Script/README.md

 # Script

 ## Subject
-> Finally, you have to create a simple script called monitoring.sh.
-It must be developed in bash.
+> Finally, you have to create a simple script called `monitoring.sh`.
+It must be developed in `bash`.
-> At server startup, the script will display some information (listed below) on all terminals every 10 minutes (take a look at wall).
+> At server startup, the script will display some information (listed below) on all terminals every 10 minutes (take a look at `wall`).
 The banner is optional.
 No error must be visible.
 > Your script must always be able to display the following information:
 > • The architecture of your operating system and its kernel version.
 > • The number of physical processors.